Ex0tic-Python/Ex0tic_Bot/README.md

 # Ex0tic_Bot
-Ex0tic_Bot is a multipurpose bot written in Python that I made because I was bored.
+Ex0tic_Bot is a multipurpose bot written in Python using [Nextcord](https://github.com/nextcord/nextcord) that I made because I was bored.

 ---